Timetable: Milwaukee Road - Iron River Sub - Kelso Junction to Iron River

 Crystal Falls Junction: This was on the north side of Crystal Falls.
 A short branch line left the MILW here to the depot downtown.
 This was also a connection with the C&NW and other mines in the area.

-Iron River: The MILW reached their depot via a tall viaduct going over the river valley and the C&NW.
+Iron River: The MILW reached their depot via a tall viaduct going over the river valley and a C&NW on each side of the river..

 The MILW had two bridges north of Stambaugh, crossing over the CNW main line at milepost 26.1 and 26.2.
 [MRL]